bsnes-emu/bsnes/README.md

 The process is the same as
 [Uninstalling an official release on Windows][uninstwin] above.
-You may also wish to delete the higan source directory.
+You may also wish to delete the higan source folder.

 [uninstwin]: #uninstalling-an-official-release-on-windows